yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 //"While digital resources are becoming more visible in the humanities, use of these resources by scholars remains limited. … Digitization projects are bringing texts, data sources, sound, and images to the scholar’s desktop; however, the functions on which research in the humanities depend are neither well understood nor well supported by librarians."// (Brockman et al, 2001) / Bradley Text

 At the same time, governments, municipalities and cultural institutions increasingly share their data openly online.
-The skills to compile graspable information from big data sets become more important on the level of politics and social agency.
+A good example of this development in the field of cultural heritage is our partner in this project the Europeana network [http://www.europeana.eu/](http://www.europeana.eu/).
+But also in the political field a lot of open data sets wait be explored by dedicated citizen.
+The skills to compile graspable information from big data sets therefore become more important on the level of politics and social agency.
 It allows civic movements but also single citizens to understand political and social processes, identify problems and develop solutions – that can be software based. //gelt project // white house data // open knowledge foundation//.

 Coding the Humanities trains students and researchers to read and handle data streams and shows possible ways to translate these into visualizations.
 Visualizations such as cartography, timelines, graphs, diagrams or animations, as well as the design of interactive interfaces help to translate data into knowledge by providing a context for different information and a combination of different data sets.
 This approach can boost humanities research and at the same time it makes humanities concepts and research productive and understandable for a broader audience as the visual translation of the data can inspire the mind to new insights.